davidrehbinder/davidrehbinder/README.md

 ### Where?

-I'm a consultant for Cartina AB, currently looking for an assignment.
+I'm currently looking for a new job.

 ### Why?